defencedigital/moduk-service-manual/src/security-classifications/how-to-mark-information.md

 - RECIPIENTS ONLY for information that must be handled by named individuals on a strict need-to-know basis
 - LOCSEN for information that staff overseas cannot access
-- PERSONAL DATA for information that can identify a living person
+- COMMERCIAL for information that may be commercially damaging or is subject to commercial confidentiality

 You need to <a href="https://www.gov.uk/government/publications/government-security-classifications/government-security-classifications-policy-html#additional-markings" target="_blank">check the full list on GOV.UK<span class="govuk-visually-hidden">opens in a new tab</span></a>.